antoineboquet/greek-conversion/README.md

 ## Installation

-In order to use this library for your project, simply type `npm i --save greek-conversion`.
+In order to use this library for your project, simply type `npm install --save greek-conversion`.

 ## Usage